jacob-stein1/se-bch-als-resource-app/README.md

 - Our page rendering performance can be improved by using possibly dynamic routes (working starter code in dev branch).
 In addition, the back button is difficult to press.
 Thus, usecallback can also be useful there.

+- When the page load is slow, it does not show a loading icon

 This is the back button